hendrikfolkerts/sestopy/README.md

 EXECUTE

-The program can be executed from source by the command: python main.py      in Windows or python3 main.py     in Linux
+The program can be executed from source.
+Python3 needs to be installed and the program can be started with the command:
+- in Windows: python main.py
+- in Linux: python3 main.py
-Versions built for Windows or Linux have an executable with the name SESToPy in the program directory.
+Versions built for Windows or Linux have an executable with the name "SESToPy" in the program directory.

 CHANGELOG

-added: couplings, pruning, flattening reading a tree from file now with uid uniformity now results to nodes with different uid
+- added: couplings, pruning, flattening
+- reading a tree from file now with uid
+- uniformity now results to nodes with different uid

 ToDo, Known Bugs, Notes
 - couplings: node renamed -> change in couplings